What Is NAD Treatment?

-NAD levels shrink as you age or experience stressors like addiction.
+NAD levels decline as you age or experience stressors like addiction and substance abuse.
 NAD treatment restores your levels of NAD and can subsequently improve a host of functions—even lowering withdrawal symptoms and cravings in recovery.
-It’s become a more well-known and used tool in addiction recovery; here’s why.
+It's become a better-known and more widely used tool in addiction recovery; here's why.

 Introduction to NAD Treatment

-Your body uses NAD for myriad of processes and functions, including,
+Your body uses NAD for myriad processes and functions, including:

-NAD treatment, typically administered through an IV, restores NAD levels that shrank naturally or because of poor health.
-Since it’s a natural coenzyme found throughout your body1, it’s readily accepted and processed.
+NAD treatment, typically administered through an IV as NAD IV therapy, restores NAD levels that have shrunk naturally or because of poor health.
+Since it’s a natural coenzyme found throughout your body, it’s readily accepted and processed.1

 The Science Behind NAD Treatment